ExtendRealityLtd/VRTK.Tutorials.VRBowling/Documentation/Tutorials/MakingAVRBowlingGame/README.md

 Now let's create a simple bowling alley lane.
 To start with, let's create an empty GameObject that can hold our lane GameObjects.

-Create a new `Empty` GameObject by selecting `Main Menu -> GameObjet -> Create Empty` and ensure the `Transform` properties are defaulted to `0` for position and rotation, along with a uniform scale of `1`.
+Create a new `Empty` GameObject by selecting `Main Menu -> GameObject -> Create Empty` and ensure the `Transform` properties are defaulted to `0` for position and rotation, along with a uniform scale of `1`.

 Rename the new `GameObject` to `Lane`.